 - A commitment to the continual development of the knowledge management process

-- Foster a more collaborative environment with opportunities for employees from different departments or teams to collaborate on projects or initiatives
+- Fostering a more collaborative environment with opportunities for employees from different departments or teams to collaborate on projects or initiatives

 Overall, knowledge hoarding is the enemy of a knowledge sharing culture.
-Effective knowledge management will push your business into the future.
+But effective knowledge management will push your business into the future.
 If you’ve identified a knowledge hoarding problem within your organization, it’s time to work toward a more collaborative culture.
 Supported by the right people, processes, and technology.

 Dig Deeper